 Much like a standard car, motorhomes require insurance.
 This is a legal requirement as it must be insured to be allowed on the roads.
 You also pay for coverage that looks at protecting things inside the motorhome, so it can all be rather confusing.
 Nevertheless, we can get some average figures for you.

-Recent data suggests that the average cost of insurance for a motorhome that’s around £49,000 will be £350ish.
-This gives you some idea of how much you’ll need to pay per year.
+Recent data suggests that the average cost of insurance for a motorhome in the UK is £350.
+This assumes that the motorhome costs around £39,000.
 Of course, you can reduce this as much as possible by adding more security features to your motorhome and storing it in a safe place when you’re not using it.

 3. Annual running costs & maintenance